necusjz/hexo-lite/README.md

-# hexo-mini
+# Hexo Lite
-A minimal version of Hexo with several UI configurations.
+Lite version of Hexo with several UI configurations.

 The specific version information is **Hexo 3.9.0** and **NexT 5.1.0**.